 Revenues are recognized based on the Company's estimate of the transaction price the Company expects to collect as a result of satisfying its performance obligations.
 Dialysis patient service revenues are recognized in the period services are provided based on these estimates.
 Revenues consist primarily of payments from government and commercial health plans for dialysis services provided to patients.
-A usual and customary fee schedule is maintained for the Company's dialysis treatments and related lab services; however, actual collectible revenue is normally recognized at a discount from the fee schedule.
+The Company maintains a usual and customary fee schedule for its dialysis treatments and related lab services; however, actual collectible revenue is normally recognized at a discount from this fee schedule.